-- · Keeping you in the vehicle. - Spreading the force of impact over a large area and the strongest part of the body. - · Allowing your body to slow down gradually, lessening the impact on internal organs. - · Preventing impact with the interior of the vehicle. - · Preventing collision with other occupants of the vehicle. - · Preventing trauma to the brain and spinal cord caused by sudden change in motion.
+- Keeping you in the vehicle. - Spreading the force of impact over a large area and the strongest part of the body. - Allowing your body to slow down gradually, lessening the impact on internal organs. - Preventing impact with the interior of the vehicle. - Preventing collision with other occupants of the vehicle. - Preventing trauma to the brain and spinal cord caused by sudden change in motion.

-Fortunately, most people who drive and ride in motor vehicles in North Dakota understand how important it is to wear a seat belt.
-An annual survey of observed seat belt use in North Dakota shows that slightly more than 8 out of every 10 people wear a seat belt (80.6%).
-But, it is those who do not wear seat belts who are much more likely to lose their life in a crash.
+Fortunately, most people who drive and ride in motor vehicles understand how important it is to wear a seat belt.
+An annual survey of observed seat belt use in North Dakota shows that about eight out of every 10 people wear a seat belt (78.5%).
+But it is those who do not wear seat belts who are much more likely to lose their life in a crash.

-North Dakota Unbelted Motor Vehicle Fatalities, 2018-2022
+North Dakota Unbelted Motor Vehicle Fatalities, 2019-2023